ember-cli/eslint-plugin-ember/docs/rules/no-test-support-import.md

 # no-test-support-import

-:white_check_mark: The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

-No importing of test files.
+No importing of test support files into non-test code..

-**TL;DR** Do not import from a file located in addon-test-support into production code.
+**TL;DR** Do not import from a file located in addon-test-support into non-test code.
 Doing so will result in production errors that are not capable of being caught in tests as require statements are available in tests but not on production builds.

 ## Examples